contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 }
 ```

-For each of the field inside a concrete context, we can implement a `HasField` instance
-with the `Tag` type representing the field _name_, and the associated type `Value`
-representing the field _type_.
-There is also a `get_field` method, which gets a reference of the field value from
-the context.
-The `get_field` method accepts an additional `tag` parameter,
-which is just a `PhantomData` with the field name `Tag` as the type.
-This phantom parameter is mainly used to help type inference in Rust,
-as otherwise Rust would not be able to infer which field `Tag` we are trying to access.
+For each field within a concrete context, we can implement a `HasField` instance by associating a `Tag` type with the field's _name_ and an associated type `Value` representing the field's _type_.
+Additionally, the `HasField` trait includes a `get_field` method, which retrieves a reference to the field value from the context.
+The `get_field` method accepts an additional `tag` parameter, which is a `PhantomData` type parameter tied to the field's name `Tag`.
+This phantom parameter helps with type inference in Rust, as without it, Rust would not be able to deduce which field associated with `Tag` is being accessed.

-We can automatically derive `HasField` instances for a context like `ApiClient`
-by using the derive macro as follows:
+We can automatically derive `HasField` instances for a context like `ApiClient` using the derive macro, as shown below:

 ```rust
 # extern crate cgp;